 Hollywood Studios has been undergoing massive renovations including the introduction of several new lands and attractions.
 Toy Story Land, the first of these changes, opened in Summer 2018.
 Star Wars: Galaxy’s Edge opened in stages over 2019.

 Read more about the park including tips and tricks in our Guide to Hollywood Studios.

 Read more about the park including tips and tricks in our Guide to the Animal Kingdom.

 Water Parks at Walt Disney World

-There are 2 water parks in Walt Disney World.
+There are two water parks in Walt Disney World.
 Both parks include wave pools, lazy rivers, a selection of slides, family raft rides & kid pools.
 Quick Service dining locations are available in each park.
-During winter months 1 park will be closed to undergo annual maintenance.
+During winter months one park will be closed to undergo annual maintenance.

-- Disney’s Typhoon Lagoon which is themed around a storm-damaged tropical bay opened on June 1st, 1989.
-It is the 2nd most visited water park in the world.
+- Disney’s Typhoon Lagoon, which is themed around a storm-damaged tropical bay, opened on June 1st, 1989.
+It is the 2nd most-visited water park in the world.
 The park includes one of the World’s largest wave pools.
-The park used to include 2 shark reefs where guests could snorkel but this attraction closed in 2016.
+The park used to include two shark reefs where guests could snorkel but this attraction closed in 2016.

 Entertainment Districts at Walt Disney World

 There are 2 main entertainment districts to discover at Walt Disney World: Disney Springs & Disney’s Boardwalk.

 Previously known as Downtown Disney the conversion to Disney Springs was completed in Spring 2016.
 Originally opening in 1975 Disney Springs now consists of over 150 stores, restaurants, and entertainment locations.